FDA advisors reject MDMA therapy for PTSD, amid concerns over research

 While the FDA puts stock in the panel’s advice, it does not have to follow their recommendation.

-However, that would be especially surprising given the host of concerns raised during the all-day meeting.
+However, that would be surprising given the host of concerns raised during the all-day meeting.

-Remarks during the meeting from FDA staff and members of the advisory panel highlighted some major stumbling blocks -- shortcomings in the clinical research that could jeopardize its shot at being approved.
+“It seems like there are so many problems with the data,” said Melissa Barone, one of the panelists and a psychologist with the VA Maryland Health Care System.
+“Each one alone might be okay, but when you pile them up on top of each other...”

-Some on the panel have explicitly brought up allegations that have surfaced about possible misconduct and bias in the trials that could have skewed the results.
+Many members of the panel brought up allegations that have surfaced about possible misconduct and bias in the trials that could have skewed the results.

+“I have real concerns with the validity of the data and the allegations of misconduct,” said Elizabeth Joniak-Grant, a sociologist and a member of the panel.
+“I can't in good conscience support something where these many harms are being reported.”

 Scientists with the FDA didn’t share details, but acknowledged the agency was investigating some of the claims, which have surfaced in a petition to the agency and outside reports on the trials.

-The significance of the moment was not lost on those in attendance.
+The significance of the moment was not lost on those in attendance though.

-There are only two FDA-approved treatments for the condition and MDMA would be the first to come on the market in decades.
+There are only two FDA-approved treatments for PTSD and MDMA would be the first to come on the market in decades.
 It would also be a milestone for the broader effort to expand access to psychedelics.

 “We are charting new territory,” said Kim Witczak, a consumer representative on the FDA’s advisory committee.
 “We want to set it up right.”